topxeq/gox/README.md

 #### getSwitch

-the same as tk.GetSwitchWithDefaultValue
+the same as tk.GetSwitchWithDefaultValue, get a command-line switch such as "-path=d:\tmp"

 ---

+#### getIntSwitch

+the same as tk.GetSwitchWithDefaultIntValue

+---

 #### switchExists

-the same as tk.IfSwitchExistsWhole
+the same as tk.IfSwitchExistsWhole, to determine if a command-line switch exists, such as "-verbose"

 ---